isabella232/sfcc-helpcenter/content/md/cartridge-configuration/02-configure-PIM-API.md

 # How to configure my PIM API?

-Before setting up the Akeneo connector for SFCC, you first need to generate a "client ID" and a "secret" couple in the PIM to enable the API connection.
+Before setting up the Akeneo Connector for SFCC, you first need to generate a "client ID" and a "secret" couple in the PIM to enable the API connection.

 Please refer to our specific [documentation](https://api.akeneo.com/getting-started-admin.html) to do so.